Questions about the program? Book a FREE call or text us now!

 And this is exactly what we do at MyBodyTutor, we are expert weight-loss coaches who are you every step of the way.

-• We have countless examples of people who were told they could expect to gain weight and to just accept this fact, but didn’t, like Amy.
+We have countless examples of people who were told they could expect to gain weight and to just accept this fact but didn’t, like Amy.

-• Countless examples of people who just believed their body was stuck like Laurie.
+Countless examples of people who just believed their body was stuck, like Laurie.

-• Countless examples of people who thought it was "genetically impossible" to have the body they wanted like Matt.
+Those who thought it was "genetically impossible" to have the body they wanted, like Matt.

 If you need help losing weight and building a plan that will work for you, this is what we live for!